- About Us

 At Fernwood, our GCSE course is split into up in to 15 Units.
 Units 1 to 12 are for all students, 13 and 14 are for students taking the Higher GCSE only.
 Unit 15 is relevant for those students who will be sitting the ‘Level 2 Certificate in Further Mathematics’ in addition to the standard GCSE.
 Each unit is taught in 3 bands, each follows a parallel curriculum with overlapping learning outcomes and extension opportunities, allowing some movement of students between groups where appropriate.
 Each unit is concluded with an end of unit test, which, in addition to end of year exams in Year 9 and 10 and mock exams in Year 11, are used to monitor students’ progress.
 As in Key Stage 3, students are encouraged to reflect on their performance in these assessments, and use their results to target their areas for improvement through the use of a formal ‘assessment analysis’ process, leading to their own ‘Personal Learning Checklists’ (PLCs).
 This also provides information to their class teachers, who can then provide personalised interventions to help them progress and prepare for their final examinations.

-This link gives the learning outcomes of the topics covered in our latest programme of study.
+This link gives the learning outcomes of the topics covered in our Key Stage 3 and 4 curriculum;

 Students have access to a large array of revision resources through the school learning gateway, including past papers, exam revision packs, workbooks from publishers CGP, as well as the MyMaths learning platform.
 We also facilitate at-cost purchase of other revision resources from CGP, such as revision guides and example papers with mark schemes.
 Students are encouraged to use these resources for independent study and revision.
 We are also suggesting students engage with a fantastic new on-line resource called Diagnostic Questions, which will help students identify their weaker areas as revision targets for exams, as well as encourage them to explain their reasoning.
 In addition, staff provide support for students in a ‘Maths Hub’ run every lunchtime, with additional ‘7th session’ revision lessons targeted at students in Year 11.